-Follow the link to access Allegra’s New Yorker stories in their entirety.
+Follow the links to access several of Allegra’s stories in their entirety.

 Her sisters flinched because she was the youngest, but she looked so old.
 Jeanne was just seventy-four, and no one had ever thought . . .
 They didn’t speak of it.
 They would not allow themselves, but Helen was eighty, Sylvia seventy-eight.
 They’d married first, been mothers first.
 They were older.
 They should have been frailer.
 How could Jeanne be first to go?

 The day her fiancé left, Amanda went walking in the Colonial cemetery off Garden Street.
 The gravestones were so worn that she could hardly read them.
 They were melting away into the weedy grass.
 You are a very dark person, her fiancé had said.

 He was at work when it began.
 We offer a choice of two plans,” Mel told the new programmer on the phone.
 On the desk, his computer beamed at him, along with Sam and Annie, in their school pictures, his grown son and daughter fixed in first- and third-grade amber.
 The office was relatively quiet, the open-plan space still cavernous, although Mel was drawing up contracts and issuing I.D.s as fast as he could.

 Mosquitoes The New Yorker 1993

 There is no one behind the desk at the Airport Green Shuttle Service, and no customers are waiting at the counter.
 Ed thinks he must be in the wrong place.
 He’s been traveling for ten days.
 Customers mob the other shuttle counters.
 Ed waits fifteen minutes and then tows his bags over to a pay phone.
 “Markowitz?” someone calls out.
 An enormously heavy woman rushes up to him with a clipboard.
 “Peterstown?” she asks, out of breath.
 “Christians and Jews–Ecumenical Institute?”